-The Procurement Department issues purchase orders and is authorized to issue procurement cards for the purchase of goods and services authorized in the District's adopted budget and purchased in accordance with this policy.
-Procurement Department staff members are solely authorized to issue a District purchase order or District purchase order number, or to revise or cancel a District purchase order.
+The Procurement Department issues purchase orders and is authorized to issue procurement cards for the purchase of goods and services authorized in the School District's adopted budget and purchased in accordance with this policy.
+Procurement Department staff members are solely authorized to issue a School District purchase order or School District purchase order number, or to revise or cancel a School District purchase order.

 3. Discretionary Purchases, Quotations, Bids and Requests for Proposals (RFP)